Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Skill Empowerment.md

 > components: VS
 > comp_m: ""
 >
 > description: "Your magic deepens a creature's understanding of its own talent.
-You touch one willing creature and give it expertise in one skill of your choice; until the spell ends, the creature doubles its proficiency bonus for ability checks it makes that use the chosen skill.\nYou must choose a skill in which the target is proficient and that isn't already benefiting from an effect, such as Expertise, that doubles its proficiency bonus."
+You touch one willing creature and give it expertise in one skill of your choice; until the spell ends, the creature doubles its proficiency bonus for ability checks it makes that use the chosen skill.\n\nYou must choose a skill in which the target is proficient and that isn't already benefiting from an effect, such as Expertise, that doubles its proficiency bonus."
 > higher_level: ""
 > ```